allanNAIT/allanNAIT.github.io/anap1525/erd/index.md

 ---

 ## Definition and Purpose
-* An entity-relationship diagram (ERD) is a data modeling technique that graphically illustrates an information system’s entities and the relationships between those entities.
+* An entity-relationship diagram ([ERD](https://www.lucidchart.com/pages/er-diagrams){:target="_blank"}) is a data modeling technique that graphically illustrates an information system’s entities and the relationships between those entities.
 * An ERD is a conceptual and representational model of data used to represent the entity framework infrastructure.

 The Elements of an ERD are: